digitalocean/netbox-ip-controller/README.md

 `cluster-domain` | `cluster.local` | Domain name of the cluster.
 Optional.
 `pod-ip-tags` | `kubernetes,k8s-pod` | Comma-separated list of tags to add to pod IPs in NetBox.
 Any tags that don't yet exist will be created.
 Optional.
 `service-ip-tags` | `kubernetes,k8s-service` | Comma-separated list of tags to add to service IPs in NetBox.
 Any tags that don't yet exist will be created.
 Optional.
 `pod-publish-labels` | `app` | Comma-separated list of kubernetes pod labels to be added to the IP description in NetBox in `label: label_value` format.
+Only the IPs of the pods that have one of these labels set will be exported.
 Optional.
 `service-publish-labels` | `app` | Comma-separated list of kubernetes service labels to be added to the IP description in NetBox in `label: label_value` format.
+Only the IPs of the services that have one of these labels set will be exported.
 Optional.
 `dual-stack-ip` | `false` | Enables registering both IPv4 and IPv6 addresses of pods and services where applicable in dual stack clusters.
 Optional.
 `ready-check-addr` | `:5001` | Sets the address that the controller manager will bind to for serving the ready check endpoint.
 Can be a full TCP address or only a port (e.g. `:5001`).
 Optional.
 `debug` | `false` | Turns on debug logging.
 Optional.